haobinnan/shim-review/README.md

 -------------------------------------------------------------------------------
-What organization or people are asking to have this signed:
+### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------
 - Qinhuangdao Yizhishu Software Development Co., Ltd.
 - Isoo is a software developer for data recovery, disk utilities and system backup. https://isoo.com/
 - Managing Director: Hao Binnan

 -------------------------------------------------------------------------------
-What product or service is this for:
+### What product or service is this for?
 -------------------------------------------------------------------------------
 - This is Isoo’s Linux-based operating system.
 We are going to develop some function based on the OS, such as resize partition, back up & restore operating system, etc.

 -------------------------------------------------------------------------------
-What's the justification that this really does need to be signed for the whole world to be able to boot it:
+### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 -------------------------------------------------------------------------------
 - Isoo wants to employ Secure Boot for building a trusted operating system from Shim to GRUB to the kernel to signed filesystem partitions.
 Secure Boot is the first step for this.
 - Isoo would like customers to be able to run Isoo’s Linux-based system on any amd64(64Bit) and x86(32Bit) device without disabling Secure Boot.

 -------------------------------------------------------------------------------
-Who is the primary contact for security updates, etc.
+### Who is the primary contact for security updates, etc.?
 -------------------------------------------------------------------------------
 - Name: Hao Binnan
 - Position: Managing Director